 - Many aspects of operations have been redesigned to limit contact.

-- All visitors must purchase tickets online (and all members must register online in advance).
+- Visitors must purchase tickets online (and all members must register online in advance).
 Tickets and registration above.

-- Interactive (hands-on) exhibits, touch pools, the hurricane simulator and the virtual reality experience are closed.
+- The hurricane simulator and the virtual reality experience are closed.